Please note all changes are hi lited in Yellow!

 - 6.24.All Cup games will be single game knockout unless otherwise noted.

-- 6.25.Teams will share the game official fees for all Cup games, except for all Cup finals, which will be paid for by the NSL.
+- 6.25.Each team will pay 50% of the game official fees for all Cup games, except for all Cup finals, which will be paid for by the NSL.

 - 6.26.Players may only participate in the Cup with the team they are registered with.
 NO CALLUP OR GUEST PLAYERS PERMITTED IN ANY CUP GAME.